Leon740/Leon740/README.md

 ## Summary

-💻 Front-end Engineer with 8+ years of experience building fast, scalable, and user-friendly web applications
+💻 **Passionate Front-end Engineer with 8+ years of experience** building fast, scalable, and user-friendly web applications
 🎨 I design in Figma, code in TypeScript, and build with React, Next.js, Astro, and Svelte
 📚 Inspired by Clean Code and real-world challenges — I care deeply about code quality and architecture
-⚙️ I choose tools with intent, optimize for performance, and craft intuitive, accessible UIs
+⚙️ Built and optimized **design systems**
-🌐 Full-stack exposure (Node.js, Java, PHP) helps me build end-to-end solutions with strong UX thinking
+🌐 **Full-stack exposure** (Node.js, Java, PHP) helps me build end-to-end solutions with strong UX thinking
-🚀 Motivated by purpose and innovation — excited to contribute to mission-driven companies like Tesla
+🚀 Motivated by purpose and innovation — excited to contribute to **mission-driven companies**

 ## Experience